 About the Text, Interpretation and Imagination (2023) course

-This course examines the role of stories and images from the Bible in the Western cultural imagination.
+During the four-day course we will examine the role of stories and images from the Bible in the Western cultural imagination through the lenses of postcolonialism, disability, feminism, womanism, and Queer theology.
 We consider how cultural presuppositions affect how we read biblical texts and how the texts themselves challenge these presuppositions.

 We will compare biblical texts with other types of text to ask questions such as ‘what makes a text sacred?’ and students will be encouraged to creatively and critically interpret the biblical texts themselves.